MadRoutine/Nightswim-Docs/Super Quick Technical Guide.md

 }
 ```

-The data can be of many different types: a number (*integer*), text (*string*), true or false (*boolean*), or they can contain yet another array or object!
-This way you can nest objects into objects into objects, etc. Note that when it comes to data, only text will be put in double quotes (while property-names are *always* put in double quotes)
+The data can be of many different types: a number (*integer*), text (*string*),
+true or false (*boolean*), or they can contain yet another array or object!
+This
+way you can nest objects into objects into objects, etc. Note that when it comes
+to data, only text and property-names will be put in double quotes.

 Important to remember is that **text needs to be put on one line**.
+You cannot
-You cannot use enter and spread your text over multiple lines.
-Just toggle the *Word Wrap* function in the editor when your lines get too long.
+press Enter and spread your text over multiple lines.
+Just toggle the *Word
+Wrap* function in the editor when your lines get too long.

 One last super important thing which I briefly mentioned at the top: **every JSON-file can only hold ONE array or object on the top level**.
 Inside this array or object you can nest as many other objects or arrays as you like, but on the top level there can be only one.